International Student Discussion Series: Enhancing Well-Being and Success in the US

 Our walk-in discussion group provides a regular meeting place to connect with other international students, to get input from professionals about effective coping skills that would ease your adjustment, and about strategies that would enhance your success while studying in the US.
 You would also gain practical knowledge about US culture and customs.

-What topics will be covered in Spring 2013?
+What topics will be covered in Fall 2014?

 Who should attend?